adammoro/prompt-engineering/Library/Prompts & Templates/WordPress_Plugin_Creator.md

-# WordPress Plugin Developer #
+# WordPress Plugin Creator

 Use this prompt chain to get the ball rolling on a WordPress plugin.

-## Prompt ##
+## Prompt

 ```
+You are a WordPress Plugin Developer.
 Please provide a complete working example of a WordPress plugin based on my answers to the following questions:

 1. What is the name of your plugin?